Skip to main content

 Object_Link_Graph.png

 As mentioned earlier, it is required that connected tables must not have the same identifier.
-To fulfill this condition, we can also specify more than one column that identifies the connection.
-For example, if column "Value" of "Table A" contains an identifier that is also present in column "Value" of "Table B", the tables cannot be connected.
-As a solution, a pair of columns with identifiers can be used.
+To fulfill this condition, you can also specify more than one column that identifies the connection.
+For example, if column ID of Object contains a duplicated identifier, an error is emitted.
+As a solution, a set of columns can be used as identifiers.

-The following figure shows the configuration with two mapping columns, which leads to the same graph as before:
+The following figure shows the configuration with two mapping columns with multiple connected tables:

 Object_Link_Mapping_Table_Multiple_Columns.png

-The same Object Link configuration with multiple outgoing and incoming columns in the mapping table.
+This results in a Object Link configuration with multiple connected tables utilizing multiple outgoing and incoming columns as identifiers in the mapping table:

 Configuring Signal Link

-Signal Link should be used to model relationships between activities instead of objects and unlike Object Link, only signals can be used to create the configuration, mapping tables are not supported.
+A Signal Link is configured in the data model editor via the Object Link tab, and is used to model relationships between activities instead of objects, and unlike Object Link, only signals can be used to create the configuration, mapping tables are not supported.

-To create the Signal Link configuration with signals, we need to define the columns that identify the outgoing signals and incoming signals of a table, as in Object Link.
+Signals are identifiers within rows that indicate which rows of tables are linked.
+To create the Signal Link configuration with signals, define the columns that identify the outgoing signals and incoming signals of a table, as in Object Link.
 The columns must be of the same data type, and if two activities have an identifier in common, they will be connected by a link.

 The following figure shows an example where we create the same graph as before, but this time with Signal Link and on activity tables.